Want to learn how to calculate lead time?

 The Easiest Way To Manage Lead Time: ClickUp

 Between unloading stocks and downloading files, you barely have enough time as an inventory manager.
-So calculating lead time the good old fashioned way is out of the question.
+So calculating lead time the good old-fashioned way is out of the question.

 That’s why we suggest using ClickUp.

-Used by 100,000+ super productive teams from startups to giants like Google, Airbnb, and Uber, it’s the only tool you’ll need to manage all your projects and track your team’s productivity.
+It’s the only tool you’ll need to manage all your projects and track your team’s productivity.

 Take a look at how you can use ClickUp to calculate lead time and use the metric to boost your team performance.

 A. Track lead time with Sprint Widgets on the Dashboard